onlypuppy7/LegacyShell/wiki/wiki/History/updatestimeline.md

 ## 0.14.0 | [16 July](https://discord.com/channels/350339162177798154/350344229005819905/468518456422039589) - [17 July 2018](https://discord.com/channels/350339162177798154/366644989650010113/468881448372273152)

 ### This update is significant as it's where timed rounds were added, and very quickly removed.
-No footage exists (but LegacyShell will try and restore this).
+No footage exists (the LegacyShell project has successfully restored this feature's lost functionality).

 ## [0.13.5 (rollback)](https://web.archive.org/web/20180716191908/https://shellshock.io/) | 17 July - 22 Aug 2018